vdaas/vald/docs/support/faq.md

 1. Configure helm charts as your demand
 1. Deploy by helm command

-## Is Vald Index Manager a necessary component?
+## Is Vald Index Manager recommended using?

 We recommend to use it when you’d like to operate as a cluster.
 It helps you to manage indexing timing for each Vald Agent.